1. Understand your sub-floor before you start

 6. Style considerations – what are your preferences?

-Your home needs to be made to your choice, and thus you need to choose what you like best.
+Your home needs to be made to your choice; thus, you must choose what you like best.
 Choose from various grains and colors based on the rest of your home and your liking.
-Also, you need to consider the thickness of the plank and the texture – smooth or distressed.
+Also, it would help if you considered the plank’s thickness and the texture – smooth or distressed.

 7. Family usage and pets

 You must choose the wood according to the type of usage it will undergo.
-If you have pets and kids, go for lighter colors, and a satin finish as the scratches and footprints won’t show.
-Also, oil based poly will tend to hold up better than water borne ones.
+If you have pets and kids, use lighter colors and a satin finish, as the scratches and footprints won’t show.
+Also, oil-based poly will tend to hold up better than water-borne ones.
 You may want an extra coat of poly for longevity.

 8. Pre-finished v/s site finished

-You need to decide whether you want the wood to be factory finished or finished on site after it is installed.
-Pre-finished wood provides for easy and faster installation and is generally less messy and smelly.
+It would help to decide whether you want the wood to be factory-finished or on-site after installation.
+Pre-finished wood provides easy and faster installation and is generally less messy and smelly.
 On the other hand, the site-finished wood has a consistent color and smoother edges.
-You can also customize the color on the test and trial method.
-Also, it is preferred for kitchen and entryways as it is more impervious to moisture.
+You can also customize the paint on the test and trial method.
+Also, it is preferred for kitchens and entryways as it is more impervious to moisture.

 9. Special considerations

-You may want to consider cost underlayment as a sound barrier if you set up in a condo and have restrictions on sound transmissions.
+You may want to consider cost underlayment as a sound barrier if you are set up in a condo and have restrictions on good transmissions.
 These will require a floating floor.
-If you have terrazzo, terra cotta, or vinyl asbestos tiles, not only will the removal be costly, but it may require licensing to remove along with air quality testing.
-Also, the prep work will be a lot more to make the floor smooth, increasing the cost multifold.
-In case of radiant heat, you may want to opt for engineered hardwood floors approved for radiant heat.
+If you have terrazzo, terracotta, or vinyl asbestos tiles, the removal will be costly and need licensing and air quality testing.
+Also, the prep work will be much more to make the floor smooth, increasing the cost multifold.
+You may opt for engineered hardwood floors approved for radiant heat in case of radiant heat.

-10. Plan ahead on your timing-many underestimate the time frame
+10. Plan on your timing-many underestimate the time frame

-It is a time taking process with around a week needed for acclimation of wood depending on the species.
+It is a time-consuming process with around a week needed for acclimation of wood, depending on the species.
 Account for the time of demo and installation and plan to avoid delay when an important event is coming up.
-It can be tricky to choose your hardwood flooring, and thus, if you’re confused, it is best to consult an expert.
+Choosing your hardwood flooring can be tricky; thus, if you’re confused, it is best to consult an expert.